 Uses and Disclosures WITHOUT Your Authorization: All Protected Health Information

 Even when you have not given your written authorization, we may use and disclose information under the circumstances listed below.
 This list applies to all protected health information, including the information we get when you are applying for or receiving services for substance use disorder.
-Sharing excludes text messaging originator opt-in data and consent; this information will not be shared with any third parties.
+We do NOT share any text messages or text message data with any third parties.

 A. Treatment